-Our revenue in North America increased by \$5.4 million, or 12.0%, during the first quarter of fiscal 2022 compared with the same period of fiscal 2021.
-The increase in North America revenue during the first three months of fiscal 2022 was primarily due to an increase in revenue from private network projects and rural broadband sales.
+Our revenue in North America increased by \$7.0 million, or 16.7%, during the third quarter of fiscal 2022 compared with the same period of fiscal 2021.
+Revenue in North America increased by \$14.3 million, or 10.5%, during the first nine months of fiscal 2022 compared with the same period of fiscal 2021.
+The increase in North America revenue during the three and nine months of fiscal 2022 was primarily due to an increase in the number of private network projects.

-Our revenue in Africa and the Middle East increased by \$0.1 million or 1.2% during the first quarter of fiscal 2022 compared with the same period of fiscal 2021.
-This increase in revenue during the first three months of fiscal 2022 was primarily due to increased sales to mobile operators in the region.
+Our revenue in Africa and the Middle East increased by \$3.2 million or 32.5% during the third quarter of fiscal 2022 compared with the same period of fiscal 2021.
+Revenue in Africa and the Middle East increased by \$6.2 million, or 20.0%, during the first nine months of fiscal 2022 compared with the same period of fiscal 2021.
+This increase in revenue during the three and nine months of fiscal 2022 was primarily due to increased sales to mobile operators in the region.

-Revenue in Europe and Russia increased by \$0.4 million, or 19.5%, for the first quarter of fiscal 2022 compared with the same period of fiscal 2021.
-This increase during the first three months of fiscal 2022 was primarily due to increased sales to private networks in the region.
+Revenue in Europe decreased by \$0.4 million, or 11.6%, for the third quarter of fiscal 2022 compared with the same period of fiscal 2021.
+Revenue in Europe increased by \$1.5 million, or 20.6%, during the first nine months of fiscal 2022 compared with the same period of fiscal 2021.
+This increase during the three and nine months of fiscal 2022 was primarily due to increased sales to mobile operators in the region.

-Revenue in Latin America and Asia Pacific increased by \$0.9 million, or 10.8%, during the first quarter of fiscal 2022 compared with the same period of fiscal 2021.
-The increase during the first three months of fiscal 2022 was primarily due to increased sales to mobile operators in the region.
+Revenue in Latin America and Asia Pacific decreased by \$1.7 million, or 15.6%, during the third quarter of fiscal 2022 compared with the same period of fiscal 2021.
+This decrease in revenue during the third quarter of fiscal 2022 was primarily due to timing of customer specific order in prior year.
+Revenue in Latin America and Asia Pacific increased by \$0.3 million, or 1.0%, during the first nine months of fiscal 2022 compared with the same period of fiscal 2021.
+The increase during the nine months of fiscal 2022 was from increased sales to mobile operator customers.